 Experiencing body break down.

 The body may start acting up to get your attention.
-Maybe you experience a missed cycle like I did at age thirty-one.
-Sometimes the body is trying to wake us up by introducing changes, new pains and sensations.
+Maybe you experience a missed cycle as I did at age thirty-one.
+Sometimes the body is trying to wake us up by introducing changes, new pains, and sensations.

 What to Do: Pay attention to the body, the sensations of the body, sleep cycles, dreams, food that is eaten, water, supplements, and exercise.
 Get in tune with your biological clock.
 Use this expanded awareness to improve your your health and lifestyle.
 We may need to move differently, try a new exercise, see a chiropractor to get aligned and go to massage therapy.
 Before I had a baby I was going to physical therapy, chiropractic, acupuncture, dancing five times a week and changing my diet to exclude soy products to restore my fertility.
 It is not uncommon to start addressing old injuries and physically working to strengthen the body at this time.
 View this work as preparing the body for the future – possibly having a baby!
 The healthier and stronger our body is the better!
 Send the body gratitude for the wake-up call.